 Nov 27, 2017

-Given the influence of movie in shaping memory and creating a lasting impression, we should not let such esoteric depictions to portray and play with our ethos.
+Given the influence of movies in shaping memory and creating a lasting impression, we should not let such esoteric depictions to portray and play with our ethos.

-That movie can be named ‘Queen Elizabeth’ or may be some other name, and Bhasali can still earn money without showing Rajput culture.
+That movie can be named ‘Queen Elizabeth’ or maybe some other name, and Bhansali can still earn money without showing Rajput culture.

 India Padmavati: Body found near fort linked to film protest